garvj65/MyNotes/README.md

-# 🧠 MyNotes — AI-Powered Note-Taking App
+# 🧠 MyNotes — AI-Powered Note-Summarizing App

 MyNotes is a smart, minimalist note-taking web app that uses AI to summarize your notes.
 MyNotes is a smart digital notebook that helps you easily write down and organize your thoughts, ideas, or important information.
 Think of it like a super-powered diary or journal that’s always with you on your computer.
 MyNotes is your personal, smart helper for capturing and organizing your thoughts quickly and clearly.